pokowaka/atreus-firmware/README.md

 with a Teensy 2 then you will need to install the [teensy loader](http://www.pjrc.com/teensy/loader_cli.html).

-Uploading to a Teensy 2 can be done with `make teensy TEENSY=y KEYMAP=qwerty`.
+Uploading to a Teensy 2 can be done with `TEENSY=y make teensy KEYMAP=qwerty`.
 Specifying the path to the USB device as per above is unnecessary.
 Also getting to the bootloader on the Teensy is simpler;
 if you can't do it in software simply press the hardware reset button